-Most of the tips below are useful for those still building their introduction into HTML microformats.
-Some are more common than others but the concept of contextual-based attributes isn’t a difficult one to grasp.
+Most of the tips below are useful for those still building their introduction to HTML microformats.
+Some are more common than others, but the concept of contextual-based attributes isn’t a difficult one to grasp.
 Basic knowledge of HTML is all that’s required to work with microformats.

 The purpose of microformats is to describe contextual page content for computers and search engine crawlers without appearing any different to your average visitor.
 Examples could include describing calendar events, relationships, phone numbers, and even publishers or producers on a certain project.

-The official use of microformats haven’t been adopted by the W3C as of yet.
+The official use of microformats hasn’t been adopted by the W3C as of yet.
 The conglomerate does support the movement and recommends many attributes as W3C standard attributes for future draft revisions.

-The real benefit from microformats is how the platform isn’t tied directly to HTML.
+The real benefit of microformats is that the platform isn’t tied directly to HTML.
 In fact, the specs can be adapted into a wide range of XML-style documents as well.
 These can include RSS and Atom feeds which take advantage of many common microformats (Feedburner is a good example).

 Basic Reference Guide